Combinatorial Knot Theory and the Jones Polynomial

 The full story of the relationship includes everything that we have indicated so far in this essay, from the origins of the Alexander polynomial and of the Jones polynomial, the quantum groups and statistical mechanics and the Witten functional integral.
-But on the other hand with absolute hindsight the whole story is in the very few lines by which we have described this relationship using the concept of Vassiliev invariants of finite type.
+Yet, the story can be told in the very few lines by which we have described this relationship using the concept of Vassiliev invariants of finite type.
 The key role of the diagrammatic translations of language from knot and link diagrams, to chord diagrams, to network Lie algebra diagrams cannot be overemphasized.
-With hindsight we can go from one diagrammatic language to the next and make a short line from knots andlinks to Lie algebras.
-The power of such translations of mathematical languages has not yet been fully tapped.\\
+With hindsight we can go from one diagrammatic language to the next and make a short line from knots and links to Lie algebras.
+The power of such translations of mathematical languages has not yet been fully tapped.